2008–09 NHL season: Winter Classic

+All-star Game

+The All-Star Game was held on January 25, 2009, at the Bell Centre in Montreal, home of the Montreal Canadiens, in conjunction with the Canadiens' centennial celebrations.

+Highlights

 The first goal of the season was scored by Markus Naslund of the New York Rangers in Prague against the Tampa Bay Lightning.
 On October 16, 2008, the Blackhawks fired head coach Denis Savard and replaced him with former Colorado Avalanche and St. Louis Blues head coach Joel Quenneville.
 On Saturday, October 25, the NHL scheduled fifteen games—with all 30 teams playing—for the second time in league history.

-On November 3, 2008, in a game between the Columbus Blue Jackets and the New York Islanders, Islanders forward Chris Campoli scored twice in one overtime.
+On November 3, 2008, in a game between the Columbus Blue Jackets and the New York Islanders, Islanders defenceman Chris Campoli scored twice in one overtime.
 First, Campoli retrieved a loose puck and fired a shot past Jacket's goaltender Fredrik Norrena.
 The shot went through the net and, while Campoli celebrated, the game continued.
 Campoli then received a pass in front of the goal and shot the puck again into the net.

 Tampa Bay Lightning head coach Barry Melrose would record his first win as a head coach in over 13 years on October 21, 2008, with a 3–2 victory over the Atlanta Thrashers.
 However, the Lightning did not get off to a great start as hoped, and Melrose was fired by the Lightning with a 5–7–4 record.
 Rick Tocchet, who had been hired as assistant coach during the previous offseason, was promoted to interim head coach.
 Melrose subsequently re-signed with broadcaster ESPN.
 Melrose proceeded to get into a war of words with the Lightning management, accusing the management of interference during an interview on a Toronto radio station.

 On December 2, 2008, Carolina Hurricanes' head coach Peter Laviolette was fired and Paul Maurice was rehired in his place.
 Ron Francis became the team's associate head coach.

 During the annual December board of governors' meeting, the issue of the state of the economy was raised.
 The Phoenix Coyotes were reported to lose up to $35 million on the 2008–09 season.
 Asked to comment on Phoenix's loss, Commissioner Gary Bettman was quoted as saying "They're going to get through the season just fine."
 The Buffalo Sabres, while not for sale, had been approached for purchase.

 On December 5, Sean Avery of the Dallas Stars was suspended six games for 'off-colour' remarks prior to a game against the Calgary Flames.
 On December 14, the Stars' management announced that he would not be returning to the team.
 After Avery's reinstatement by the league, he reported to the Hartford Wolf Pack of the AHL.
 He was placed on re-entry waivers and was claimed by the New York Rangers, his team in 2007–08.